ZTF20aajnksq (AT2020blt): A Fast Optical Transient at $z \approx 2.9$ With No Detected Gamma-Ray Burst Counterpart: Summary and Conclusions

 \acknowledgements

+It is a pleasure to thank the anonymous referee for a thorough and thoughtful report that greatly improved the quality of the paper.
 A.Y.Q.H. would like to thank Udi Nakar for pointing out that dirty fireballs will have a longer rise time than clean fireballs, and Chris Bochenek and Vikram Ravi for useful discussions regarding scintillation of radio point sources.
 She would also like to thank Steve Schulze, Eran Ofek, and Avishay Gal-Yam, and David Kaplan for their detailed reading of the manuscript.

 A.Y.Q.H. and K.D. were supported by the GROWTH project funded by the National Science Foundation under PIRE Grant No. 1545949.
+A.Y.Q.H. was also supported by the Miller Institute for Basic Research in Science at the University of California Berkeley.
 A.~A.~Miller is funded by the Large Synoptic Survey Telescope Corporation, the Brinson Foundation, and the Moore Foundation in support of the LSSTC Data Science Fellowship Program; he also receives support as a CIERA Fellow by the CIERA Postdoctoral Fellowship Program (Center for Interdisciplinary Exploration and Research in Astrophysics, Northwestern University).
 C.F.~gratefully acknowledges support of his research by the Heising-Simons Foundation (\#2018-0907).
 A.~Goobar acknowledges support from the K \& A Wallenberg Foundation, the Swedish Research Council (VR), and the GREAT research environment grant 2016-06012.

 Based on observations obtained with the Samuel Oschin Telescope 48-inch and the 60-inch Telescope at the Palomar Observatory as part of the Zwicky Transient Facility project.
 ZTF is supported by the National Science Foundation under Grant No. AST-1440341 and a collaboration including Caltech, IPAC, the Weizmann Institute for Science, the Oskar Klein Center at Stockholm University, the University of Maryland, the University of Washington, Deutsches Elektronen-Synchrotron and Humboldt University, Los Alamos National Laboratories, the TANGO Consortium of Taiwan, the University of Wisconsin at Milwaukee, and Lawrence Berkeley National Laboratories.
 Operations are conducted by COO, IPAC, and UW.
 SED Machine is based upon work supported by the National Science Foundation under Grant No. 1106171.
 This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
 Based on observations obtained at the international Gemini Observatory, a program of NSF’s OIR Lab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation. on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
 Gemini data were processed using the Gemini IRAF package and DRAGONS (Data Reduction for Astronomy from Gemini Observatory North and South).
 The Liverpool Telescope is operated on the island of La Palma by Liverpool John Moores University in the Spanish Observatorio del Roque de los Muchachos of the Instituto de Astrofisica de Canarias with financial support from the UK Science and Technology Facilities Council.